turingschool-examples/React-Testing-Contact-List/README.md

 # React Testing Practice: Contact Form

-This is a practice repo for writign tests with React Testing Library.
+This is a practice repo for writing tests with React Testing Library.
 The it blocks are all filled out, all you have to do it write the tests!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).